 Brigham and Women’s Hospital

 The Bernard Lown Award for Excellence in Teaching at Brigham and Women's Hospital was established in 2010 to celebrate physicians who are outstanding clinical teachers.
 The award honors Dr. Bernard Lown, senior physician at Brigham and Women's Hospital, Professor of Cardiology Emeritus at the Harvard School of Public Health, and the founder of the Lown Cardiovascular Center and Lown Cardiovascular Research Foundation.
 Dr. Lown is a gifted clinician, a renowned bedside teacher and a research pioneer who has been five times named Master Teacher of the American College of Cardiology.
 He cofounded with Dr. Evgeni Chazov, of the former Soviet Union, International Physicians for the Prevention of Nuclear War (IPPNW), and in 1985, they were co-recipients of the Nobel Peace Prize on behalf of IPPNW.
-Dr. Lown has been five times named Master Teacher of the American College of Cardiology and has been selected honorary member of a number of medical and cardiac societies around the world.

 Children’s Hospital Boston